backyardbiomech/qtiConverter/README.md

 ### Things to consider:

++ If the question types are confusing, try making different sample exam questions in Canvas.
-+ Right now, this does not work for all question types.
-It **does** work for multiple choice, multiple answers, short answers, and essays.
++ Right now, this does not work for matching, numerical, or text box question types.
 + All questions will be imported as being worth 1 point.
 This can be changed when you are creating your quiz in Canvas and pulling from the question bank
 + If you want different point values for one question type (say, 3 points for short answer but 2 points for multiple choice), save the two question types in separate files, and import as separate question banks.
 When you make your quiz in Canvas, it's easy to apply point values to each question in a bank.
 + To print backup copies of quizzes, you can change the quiz to NOT show "one question at a time".
 Preview the quiz.
 Print.

-### Sample text document format:
+### Samples

+This should give you some idea of how to format the text document.
+Note that each sample "question" below contains some instructions for how to format that question type.
+You can also download a sample file from BitBucket (testFiles > simpleTestForImport > bank1.txt) that will show you the types.
+Drop that on the app, import the zip to Canvas, and preview the quiz to see what it looks like.

 1\.
-Some question text here
+Some question text here.
+This is a multiple choice question by default since there isn't an indicator code above it.
 A. incorrect answer text.
 B. incorrect answer text.
 *C. correct answer text.